-In any society with antagonistic classes, said Lenin, the state is a dictatorship of the ruling class; that is, the state represents the power of this ruling class which is bolstered up by armed force.
+In any society with antagonistic classes, said Lenin, the state is a dictatorship of the ruling class; that is, the state represents power of this ruling class which is bolstered up by armed force.
 It is a dictatorship of the class that uses political power to safeguard the economic foundations of its rule and to suppress its class adversaries.
-The point is that whereas the dictatorship of the bourgeoisie has always been, and to this day remains, an instrument for the suppression of the overwhelming majority of the population, the working people, proletarian dictatorship is spearheaded against the exploiters, who make up a minority of the population.

-Under a proletarian dictatorship, it is the working class that is the leading and directing force in society, the most revolutionary and best organised force, united by the very conditions of large-scale industrial production.
-However, this does not at all imply that the working class stands in opposition to the non-proletarian segments of the working masses.
-On the contrary, Lenin defined the dictatorship of the proletariat as a "specific form of class alliance between the proletariat, the vanguard of the working people, and the numerous non-proletarian strata of the working people (petty bourgeoisie, small proprietors, the peasantry, the intelligentsia, etc.), or the majority of these strata, an alliance against capital, an alliance whose aim is the complete overthrow of capital, complete suppression of the resistance offered by the bourgeoisie as well as of attempts af restoration on its part, an alliance for the final establishment and consolidation of socialism."
-He called the alliance of the working class and the peasantry and other non-proletarian segments of the working masses the supreme principle of the dictatorship of the proletariat.
+Under a proletarian dictatorship, it is the working class that is the leading and directing force in society, the most revolutionary and best organized class, united by the very conditions of large-scale industrial production.
+However, this does not at all imply that the working class stands in opposition to the non-proletarian segments of the working people.
+On the contrary, Lenin defined the dictatorship of the proletariat as a "specific form of class alliance between the proletariat, the vanguard of the working people, and the numerous non-proletarian strata of the working people (petty bourgeoisie, small proprietors, the peasantry, the intelligentsia, etc.), or the majority of these strata, an alliance against capital, an alliance whose aim is the complete overthrow of capital, complete suppression of the resistance offered by the bourgeoisie as well as of attempts at restoration on its part, an alliance for the final establishment and consolidation of socialism."
+He called the alliance of the working class and the peasantry and other nonproletarian sections of the working people the supreme principle of the dictatorship of the proletariat.

 Just as there is no, nor can there be dictatorship in general, so there is no, nor can there be "pure democracy," nor democracy in general, Lenin explained.

-There is bourgeois democracy, which under capitalism is a narrow and hypocritical democracy for the rich and exploiting classes, and can be nothing else.
-Then, there is proletarian, socialist democracy.
-When the proletariat takes power into its own hands, it is compelled to restrict to a greater or lesser degree-depending on the extent of the resistance offered by the deposed exploiting classes-the freedom of the former exploiting classes; it cannot grant freedom to counter-revolutionary. anti-socialist elements, who acting hand in glove with world imperialism, seek to exercise democratic rights solely for the purpose of restoring capitalism.
+When the proletariat takes power into its own hands, it is compelled to restrict to a greater or lesser degree-depending on the intensity of the resistance offered by the deposed exploiting classses-the freedom of the former exploiting classes; it cannot grant freedom to counter-revolutionary, anti-socialist elements, who acting hand in glove with world imperialism, seek to exercise democratic rights solely for the purpose of restoring capitalism.
 The dictatorship of the proletariat makes possible the development on an unprecedented scale and the broadening of democracy for the overwhelming majority of the population, for the working people.
-In contrast to bourgeois democracy, which in effect does not go beyond mere formal declaration of political rights and liberties, socialist democracy ensures the working people, now freed from exploitation and spiritual oppression, the full exercise of social and political rights.

 As Lenin said: "Proletarian democracy is a million times more democratic than any bourgeois democracy; Soviet power is a million times more democratic than the most democratic bourgeois republic."